 Can I leave my child at BookFest?

 We ask that all children are accompanied by an adult to events – and we hope that gives you a chance to have fun together.
+The accompanying adult must be over 16.
 We are not childcare providers.

 Do adults need to buy tickets?